Rel1cx/eslint-react/README.md

   Same as `off` but for ESLint LegacyConfig.

 - debug\
-  Enforce rules that help you debug your React code.
+  Enable a series of rules that are useful for debugging purposes only.\
+  (Not recommended unless you know what you are doing)

 - debug-legacy (`plugin:@eslint-react/debug-legacy`)\
   Same as `debug` but for ESLint LegacyConfig.